danielscholl/practice_generator_function/README.md

 3. Range Generator should increment in provided steps
   - Test:  Should obey step increment argument

+4. Range Generator should allow for a transform function.
+  - Test:  Should use transform function if provided.

 ----------
 >Concept obtained from courses by Eric Elliott used for my own learning purposes